coolaj86/proposal-dash-hive/paper-wallet-tool.md

 ### Overview

-This project would continue to build out [this tool](https://github.com/riongull/paper_wallet_tools).
+This project is one piece of the overall [scope of work](https://github.com/dashcommunity/proposal-dash-hive/blob/master/proposal.md#scope) of the [Dash Hive proposal](https://www.dashcentral.org/p/dash-hive).
+It would continue to build out [this tool](https://github.com/riongull/paper_wallet_tools).

 The tool helps track the status of paper wallet give-aways.
 Right now it simply checks the balances of paper wallets by running a node.js script from a command line.
 That's not very user friendly or feature full.